 ARTICLE TABLE OF CONTENTS

-They are applicable for almost any situation in life, so IT too and especiall project management.
+They are applicable to almost any area of life, so IT too.

 Let’s get started!

 There are many laws to the way we live life, but defining what makes a law can be difficult.
 There are multiple studies devoted to both legal and non-legal laws and their definitions.

 Some laws are based on science, while some laws are rooted in philosophy or spirituality.
 Take the Seven Natural Laws, for example, which was founded by William Walker Atkinson.

 In the case of the Law of Holes, it’s an adage, which means that the Law of Holes has combined both philosophical and human experiences into a saying that can apply to almost every situation.
 This saying has been interpreted in many different ways and applies to almost any scenario.

 Whether the scenario is personal or business-related, it’s a good rule of thumb to adhere to.

 Here’s a closer look at the Laws of Holes: